koel/docs/src/troubleshooting.md

 Solution: Same as above.

+#### Song does not play back, browser receives `500 Internal Error` https://.../play...
+Make sure, the www-data process (or rather the user running php-fpm.sock / nginx) is allowed to access the files inside the media directory MEDIA_PATH, defined in koels `.env` file

 #### Koel doesn't play the next song when you lock your phone.

 Solution: Actually, no solution yet.
 This is a limitation for mobile browsers.
 A workaround can be using Google Chrome, which *seems* to be able to continue playback on an iOS device even when the device is locked, as long as it remains the active app.